Skip to content

 Collaborating to Adapt

-We work mostly behind the scenes but some of our work building respect for ocean people and food has been featured by the Associated Press, Financial Times (UK), Bangkok Post, Washington Post, Yomiuri Shimbun, NPR and all major US networks.
+We work behind the scenes but sometimes our work is newsworthy, and featured recently by the Associated Press, Financial Times (UK), CBS, NBC, ABC and NPR, Bangkok Post, Washington Post, and Yomiuri Shimbun.

 Financial Times (UK), November 20, 2025: The dark truth behind supermarket tuna.